 If you have car insurance, and you get involved in an accident causing either third-party property damage or bodily injury to another driver, your insurance company will cover the cost of damages according to the terms and conditions of your insurance policy.
 Provided the policy includes collision and liability coverage, injuries to others and damage to the car itself will be covered.

 But, in case a friend borrows your car and gets involved in an accident while driving your car, is it their insurance policy or yours that cover the damage and injuries?
 The answer to this question will depend upon the severity of the accident.

-Coverage offered by motor insurance policy will be according to the following circumstances: -
+Coverage offered by the motor insurance policy will be according to the following circumstances: -

 1. If the accident is a minor one, resulting in nominal damage to your car, then in most cases, provided all the conditions are met, your policy will provide coverage for the accident.
 Your insurance policy will cover you, your car, and anyone else who drives your car (except for cases if someone uses your car without your consent).

-2. If your friend gets involved in an accident which results in serious bodily injury to others and extensive property damage, your car insurance policy will only cover the property damage caused by your vehicle and not the third-party injuries.
-The ‘at fault driver cover’ is only liable to cover the cost of bodily injuries to themselves and other passengers in the car.
+2. If your friend gets involved in an accident that results in serious bodily injury to others and extensive property damage, your car insurance policy will only cover the property damage caused by your vehicle and not the third-party injuries.
+The ‘at-fault driver cover’ is only liable to cover the cost of bodily injuries to themselves and other passengers in the car.

 Therefore, before you consider loaning someone your car, it would be a wise idea to check their driver’s license status and also your terms and conditions with respect to your car insurance coverage.
 For better information on your car policy coverage, you can contact your car insurance company online or on their customer care number.